wp-plugins/codepeople-post-map/readme.txt

 Finally, you should upload the image from the "Add Media" button of the page or post, and not from the media library.

+= Q: Can be generated a point from the page publication, with the location of the author? =

+A: Yes, that is possible but only from the WordPress App, available for iPhone, iPad and Android, with the option for sharing the location enabled in the application.
+Furthermore, from the settings page of the plugin, should be checked the option: "Generate points dynamically from geolocation information included on posts"

 == Screenshots ==

 1. Maps in action